trans-travel/trans-travel/us/fl.md

  * Medical transition for people under age 18 is illegal.
  * Medical providers can deny most care on the basis of their religious or ethical beliefs (emergency care is required to be provided).
+ * A judge's ruling in Doe v.
+Ladapo is allowing 3 trans children to continue receiving medical care.
+However, this ruling does not apply to other children or to adults, and the case is still pending.

 ## Child Custody / Abuse